|

+Acanthite is composed mostly of silver, and is its most important ore.
 Acanthite and Argentite are usually grouped together in mineral guides as one mineral.
-However, they are scientifically categorized as two unique minerals, even though they are composed of the same substance.
+However, they are scientifically recognized as two unique minerals, even though they are composed of the same substance.
 They only differ in crystal structure.
-As explained below, Argentite cannot exist at normal temperatures.
+As explained below in more detail, Argentite cannot exist at normal temperatures.
 Specimens labeled as Argentite are sometimes sold by dealers, however, these specimens are really Acanthite pseudomorphs after Argentite.
-Because Acanthite is a significant ore of silver, and occurs in odd and unique forms, its specimens command high prices and are sought after by collectors.
-Hide

 |